gaojunonly1/alien-invasion/README.md

-# A little game by python
+# A little game by python.